paldhous/ucb/2018/dataviz/md/class7.md

 The data contains the number of children enrolled in each kindergarten across the state, and the number who has the complete recommended immunizations at the start of the year.

-From this, we can calculate the percentage of children who did not have the complete achedule of immunizations.
+From this, we can calculate the percentage of children who did not have the complete schedule of immunizations.
 The following code runs these calculations for each year, first for the entire state, summing across all kindergartens grouped by year, and then for each of California's 58 counties, by changing the `group_by` function.

 ```r
 # percentage incomplete, entire state, by year